DavidVorick/atomic-file/README.md

 identifier.

-The main use of a version number and file identifier are to provide easy upgrade capabilities for AtomicFiles, and also to ensure that the wrong file is never being opened.
+The main use of a version number and file identifier are to provide easy upgrade capabilities for AtomicFiles, and also to ensure that the wrong file is never being opened in the event that the user incorrectly moved a file from one place to another.

-The main advantage of using an AtomicFile is its ACID compliance, which ensures that data will never be corrupted in the event of a sudden loss of power.
+The main advantage of using an AtomicFile is its ACID guarantees, which ensures that data will never be corrupted in the event of a sudden loss of power.
 Typical file usage patters leave users vulnerable to corruption, especially when updating a file.
 AtomicFile protects against corruption by using a double-write scheme to guarantee that correct data exists on disk, and